papicella/snyk-kubernetes-integration/README.md

     }""" % (SNYK_ORG_ID)
    ```

-   Python code to install the Snyk Controller:
+   Here is the Python code to install the Snyk Controller using it’s helm Chart.
+You will notice that we have specified the REPO to fetch the helm chart, provided the Snyk ORG ID as well as the custom policy file above.
+All of these are required to install the Snyk Controller into the GKE cluster and integrate it with Snyk.

    ```python
     # Deploy the snyk controller using it's helm chart